digicatapult/inteli-api/README.md

 ## API design

-`inteli-api` provides a RESTful OpenAPI-based interface for third parties and front-ends to interact with the `DSCP` system.
+`inteli-api` provides a RESTful OpenAPI-based interface for third parties and front-ends to interact with the `Sequence (SQNC)` system.
 The design prioritises:

 1. RESTful design principles:
    - all endpoints describing discrete operations on path derived entities.